-(unallocated loss adjustment expenses, investment expenses, general & administrative expenses) that would be incurred in running off the existing business, ENID loadings, reinsurance counterparty default, and currency-specific yield curves (used for discounting) prescribed by the PRA.
+(used for discounting) prescribed by the PRA.
 Where yield curves for a given currency are not available, US Dollars is used; instances where this is the case are deemed to be immaterial.
 ENID loadings are derived using the Company's Economic Capital Model ("ECM") and are selected based on consideration of truncated reserve risk and underwriting risk distributions.
 Additionally, contracts due to incept after the Solvency II technical provisions valuation date but bound before the valuation date are classified as legally obliged and included in the Solvency II technical provisions.
-The legally obliged unincepted premium at 31 December 2022 was derived using actual premium on the system and January 2023 plan premium.
+The legally obliged unincepted premium at 31 December 2023 was derived using January 2024 plan premium.